Romanians vote in poll that may reopen political spat

 The leu fell to a record low against the euro in August during an attempt by Ponta to remove the conservative Basescu from office, using tactics which the EU and United States said undermined the rule of law.

 At the time, Basescu said he would never again name Ponta as prime minister.
-This week, he said only that he would appoint someone in the best interests of the country, while the leu slipped again and Romania's borrowing costs rose.
+This week, he said only that he would appoint someone in the best interests of the country.

-On Sunday, the blunt Basescu said the election was a choice between working with the EU and United States or Russia, with which he says the USL is closely allied.

-"Look at the ambiguities we have created in the last seven months," the former sea captain said after voting in Bucharest.
-"We have declared war on Brussels, on European leaders."

 The USL has benefited from disenchantment with Basescu and the previous government, which pushed through unpopular austerity measures such as salary cuts and higher sales tax.
 But lacklustre economic growth will give the next administration little room to ease cost cuts and tax rises.